Wangdawei00/VE-450-Capstone/README.md

 ```

 After a few seconds, an ip address, together with a port, will appear in the command line and you can visit it in your browser.

+**Note:** If you did not change the javascript file, you can comment out line 14 `npx webpack` in `bin/asdrun` to save time from compiling the bundled js files.